juztnobadi24/Juzt-Tv/README.md

 * Navigate Channel List using Channel Button +/- on TV Remote then Click Enter/OK to play selected channel _

-#Requests
+# Requests

-You can message us your favorite channels or even send us your own M3U playlist — we’ll be happy to add them to our IPTV service!
+☑️ You can message us your favorite channels or even send us your own M3U playlist — we’ll be happy to add them to our IPTV service!
-We can also advertise your Page, Products, Services or even your Business - just send us a message or send your business image
+☑️ We can also advertise your Page, Products, Services or even your Business - just send us a message or send your business image

 # Website